JustinGrote/PowerCD/README.md

 ---

-This project's goal is to deliver a continuous deployment framework that anyone can use to build powershell modules to be published on the Powershell Gallery.
+This project's goal is to deliver an opinionated continuous deployment framework that anyone can use to build powershell modules to be published on the Powershell Gallery.

 This will provide a "Getting Started" process to building powershell modules, and will automate as much as possible all the dirty stuff such as building, testing, and deployment/publishing.